65 More Coronavirus Cases On Diamond Princess Cruise Ship Stuck In Japan

 The Diamond Princess is under a 14-day quarantine that's set to expire on Feb.
 19. But health officials say the isolation period could be extended for any passengers and crew in close contact with people who are newly diagnosed with the coronavirus.

+"They need to remain in quarantine for 14 days from last contact with a confirmed case," the World Health Organization said on Sunday, referring to anyone who had been in close contact with someone infected with the virus.

+While many cases of coronavirus are mild, with symptoms ranging from a fever and cough to a flu-like condition.
+But patients can develop severe pneumonia, and about 2% of Wuhan coronavirus cases have been fatal, the WHO says.

-Passengers aboard the ship have been told to stay in their rooms for all but brief periods of the day, with the crew bringing meals and other necessities to their door.
+Passengers aboard the Diamond Princess have been told to stay in their rooms for all but brief periods of the day, with the crew bringing meals and other necessities to their doors.

-The ship had roughly 3,700 passengers and crew aboard when it arrived at the Yokohama terminal south of Tokyo early last week.
+The cruise ship had roughly 3,700 passengers and crew aboard when it arrived at the Yokohama terminal south of Tokyo early last week.
 Japan's health ministry has been taking people off the cruise ship using special sanitation measures, such as a tent-like tunnel and white medical suits.
 Patients are then transported to local hospitals with infectious-disease wards.

 To limit the potential spread of the coronavirus, passengers are allowed to visit the deck only in shifts, for roughly 90-minute periods.
 They're also checking their temperatures regularly, using thermometers distributed by the crew.
 During their brief time in larger groups, the passengers are asked to keep their distance from other people and to wash their hands thoroughly afterward.

-Princess Cruises has announced compensation for the passengers — some of whom are already facing four weeks on the ship because of the quarantine — saying it will refund their full fare and other expenses, from air travel to hotel and transportation costs.
+Princess Cruises has announced compensation for the passengers — some of whom are facing four weeks on the ship because of the quarantine — saying it will refund their full fare and other expenses, from air travel to hotel and transportation costs.

 "In addition, guests will not be charged for any onboard incidental charges during the additional time onboard," the company said.